Link Building Outreach: How to Nail It

 Is there a way out?
 Yes.
 And it is an outreach courtesy.
 Nevertheless, it won’t guarantee a 100% response rate.
 And it won’t ensure all your links will get placed.
 Let’s keep it real.
 We don’t want to lie to you.

 But why should I use this technique then?
-Well, it’ll stand you out of hundreds of copy-pasted letters.
+Well, it’ll stand you out from hundreds of copy-pasted letters.
 Respectively, you get more chances that the webmaster will read your outreach from the beginning to the very end.
 And, hopefully, he/she considers your request.

 If you are performing a manual link building outreach think of the correspondence etiquette: